 obsessed with interested in dying and death since she was a young girl, Carly-Jay’s life direction changed in 2010 when she discovered her true passion and purpose in caring for the dying through Karuna, a hospice service in Brisbane run by Tibetan Buddhist nuns.
 Carly-Jay has engaged in other death care education including a six month Death Midwifery course with world-renowned palliative care physician and death educator Dr. Michael Barbato, as well as ‘Deathwalker’ training with Zenith Virago from Byron Bay’s Natural Death Care Centre.

 In October of 2014, Carly-Jay was asked to speak at TEDx Brisbane where she spoke about her life, her death(s), her passion for caring for the dying and how we need to weave conversations about death into the everyday.
 In 2015, Carly-Jay halted her Masters studies to complete her first unit of Clinical Pastoral Education, and now works at Brisbane’s biggest trauma hospital as their first secular pastoral carer.

-In 2017, Carly-Jay will undertake her palliative care volunteer training with Karuna, and is working with friend and colleague Jacky Arbuckle to bring a secular community-based hospice service into being.
-‘Nurture – Compassionate End-of-Life Care’ plans to return dying and death to both the community and the family home – a return to the old ways, if you will.
+In 2017, Carly-Jay has done her palliative care volunteer training with Karuna, and is working to bring a secular community-based hospice service into being.
+‘Nurture – Compassionate End-of-Life Care’ wants to return dying and death to both the community and the family home – a return to the old ways, if you will.
 ‘Nurture’ is about creating meaningful and sustainable choices for people who are facing the end of their lives, and returning the sacred to dying and death.

 Through her work, writing and speaking, Carly-Jay is hoping to get as many people thinking and talking about dying and death as possible, and she hopes that by writing in the third person that she doesn’t come across as a twat of the highest order.